0DevDutt0/ai-ticket-triage/README.md

 - **Attachments** over 5 MB are skipped (Airtable free-tier per-file cap).
 - **Thread replies**: a customer reply on an existing thread carries a new message id and will create a new ticket unless duplicate-detection-by-thread is enabled; `Thread ID` is stored to support that extension.
 - **WF2 snapshot state** persists only while the workflow is *active* (n8n static-data semantics); manual test runs seed the snapshot but do not diff.

+---

+## 13. Contributing

+Issues and pull requests are welcome.
+Before opening one:

+- Export any workflow changes from n8n (`Download` → JSON) and commit the updated file(s) under `workflows/`.
+- Never commit `.env`, real API keys, or exported credentials.
+- Keep new workflow nodes documented in §3 and, if they change failure behavior, in §7.

+## 14. License

+No license has been specified for this repository yet.
+Until one is added, all rights are reserved by the author — add a `LICENSE` file (e.g. MIT, Apache-2.0) to make reuse terms explicit.